 - Create a rubric, checklist, or other instructional tool (e.g., podcast, video) to help others evaluate news sources (see example mindmap below).

-Activity 3: Evaluate the Benefits and Challenges of Digital News and Social Media to a Democratic Society
+Activity 3: Evaluate the Benefits and Challenges of Getting Political News on Social Media to a Democratic Society

 Nearly half of adults ages 18 to 29 in this country get their political news mostly on social media.
-The figure is one in five across all ages groups.
-Those individuals also tend to be less well-informed about political issues and policies (Pew Research Center, July 30, 2020).
+The figure is 1-in-5 across all age groups.
+Those getting political news from social media also tend to be less well-informed about political issues and policies (Pew Research Center, July 30, 2020).

-- What do you see as the benefits of digital news and social media?
+- What do you see as the potential benefits of getting news from social media?

-- What are the potential drawbacks of getting news mostly from social media?
+- What might be the potential drawbacks of getting news from social media?

 - Teens, social media and technology 2018